xanderex-sid/GSoC_DeepLense/common_test/README.md

 - For this task, I used these models in PyTorch:
   * DenseNet-161
   * DenseNet-169
-  * Ensamble of these models
+  * Ensemble of these models

 ### Results